 - Methods for combining multiple reports of a target child from mothers, fathers, teachers, and other reporters into a single integrated measure

 - Approaches in structural equation modeling to examine the distinct time-specific and person-specific contributions of a time-varying covariate to change over time in mental health

-Members of the ADMS Lab are currently involved in several ongoing projects that concern mental health, health-related behaviors, and transitions across the lifespan:
+Members of the READY Lab are currently involved in several ongoing projects that concern mental health, health-related behaviors, and transitions across the lifespan: